Bill Farmer: Recognition

 In September 2009, Farmer was named a Disney Legend.
 In 2011, the International Family Film Festival awarded Bill Farmer the 'Friz Award' for Animation.

 He won the Annie Award for Voice Acting in an Animated TV/Broadcast Production for his work as Goofy and Grandma Goofy in Mickey Mouse.

 Personal life

-Farmer has been married to his wife, Jennifer, since 1985.
-Together they have a son, Austin.
+Farmer married his wife, Jennifer Wynne, on June 2, 1984.
+Together they have one son, Austin (b.
+1989), who works as a sound engineer and freelance drummer.